 - ODBC driver: ODBC API Standards apply for the Hive DBMS.
 It supports ODBC protocols.

 Q10.
-How to remove header rows from a table in Hive?
+How to remove header rows from a table?

 Ans.
 By using the TBLPROPERTIES clause, we can remove N number of rows from the top or bottom from a text file without using the Hive file.
 TBLPROPERTIES clause can provide multiple features that we can set as per our needs.
 It can be used when files are generated with additional header or footer records.